 TRENTON, N.J. — A valid anti-assignment provision dooms providers’ Employee Retirement Income Security Act claims, while the insured presents nothing suggesting that her insurer need to pay the providers more than it did, a federal judge in New Jersey held Oct.
 31 (Atlantic Plastic & Hand Surgery, PA, et al. v.
 Anthem Blue Cross Life and Health Insurance Co., et al., No. 17-4599, D. N.J.).

 PHILADELPHIA — Under recent Third Circuit precedent, a valid anti-assignment provision strips providers of standing to pursue ERISA claims, a federal judge in Pennsylvania held Oct.
 25 (Howard Bloom, et al. v.
 Independence Blue Cross, et al., No. 14-2582, E.D.
 Pa., 2018 U.S. Dist.
 LEXIS 183023).

-WASHINGTON, D.C. — Health care insurance advocates asked a federal judge on Sept.
-28 to enjoin newly issued Patient Protection and Affordable Care Act (ACA) rules expanding the definition of short-term plans (Association for Community Affiliated Plans, et al. v.
+WASHINGTON, D.C. — Neither plaintiffs nor defendants got their wish in a federal judge’s Nov.
+12 minute order setting simultaneous and slightly expedited briefing of a challenge to a Patient Protection and Affordable Care Act (ACA) rule expanding the availability of short-term, limited coverage health plans (Association for Community Affiliated Plans, et al. v.
 United States Department of Treasury, et al., No. 18-2133, D. D.C.).